UxxHans/Rainbow_Cats_Universal_FPS_Aimbot_Experiment_Only/README.md

 - I'm not responsible for any consequences cause by modifying or rewriting the code.

 - All Experiments are done with bots.
-It has never been used in official matches.
+It was never used in official matches.

 <b>Insights:</b>